JohnEarnest/Decker/docs/decker.md

 - `.csv`: switch to the widgets tool and create a new grid containing the data in the CSV file, as if parsed with `readcsv[text]`.
 - `.psv`: switch to the widgets tool and create a new grid containing the data in the PSV file, as if parsed with `readcsv[text 0 "|"]`.

-The Decker menu allows you to turn on "Nav Gestures", which are intended to make it easier to move around a deck without using a keyboard.
-With Nav Gestures on and the _Interact_ tool active, click anywhere outside a widget on the current card and drag in a cardinal direction until an arrow appears under your cursor.
+The Decker menu allows you to turn on "Touch Input", which modifies several aspects of the user interface to be more suitable for use on touch- or pen-based devices which may not have a physical keyboard:

+- Nav Gestures: With the _Interact_ tool active, click anywhere outside a widget on the current card and drag in a cardinal direction until an arrow appears under your cursor.
 While the arrow is visible, releasing your drag will navigate to a card in that "direction", if any.
 Nav Gestures produce the same `navigate` event as the cursor keys, so their behavior can be modified by scripts on a per-deck or per-card basis.

-The Decker menu also allows you to turn on "Touch Keyboard", which will adapt the UI to provide an on-screen keyboard whenever an editable field has focus, as well as in the script editor and some modal dialogs.
-The touch keyboard makes Decker usable on touchscreen and pen-based devices which may not have a physical keyboard.
+- Touch Keyboard: An on-screen keyboard is provided whenever an editable field has focus, as well as in the script editor and some modal dialogs.

+Decker automatically enables touch mode the first time it observes a touch event.

 Web-Decker and Native-Decker